ispeters/async_scope/asyncscope.md

 As is often true, naming is a difficult task.

+## `nest()`

+This provides a way to build a sender that is associated with a "scope", which is a type that implements and enforces some bookkeeping policy regarding the senders nested within it. `nest()` does not allocate state, call connect, or call start. `nest()` is the basis operation for async scopes. `spawn()` and `spawn_future()` use `nest()` to associate a given sender with a given scope, and then they allocate, connect, and start the given sender.

+It would be good for the name to indicate that it is a simple operation (insert, add, embed, extend might communicate allocation, which `nest()` does not do).

+alternatives: `wrap()`, `attach()`

+## `async_scope`

+This is a concept that is satisfied by types that support nesting senders within themselves.
+It is primarily useful for constraining the arguments to `spawn()` and `spawn_future()` to give useful error messages for invalid invocations.

+Since concepts don't support existential quantifiers and thus can't express "type `T` is an `async_scope` if there exists a sender, `s`, for which `t.nest(s)` is valid", the `async_scope` concept must be parameterized on both the type of the scope and the type of some particular sender and thus describes whether *this* scope type is an `async_scope` in combination with *this* sender type.
+Given this limitation, perhaps the name should convey something about the fact that it is checking the relationship between two types rather than checking something about the scope's type alone.
+Nothing satisfying comes to mind.

+alternatives: don't name it and leave it as _`exposition-only`_

+## `spawn()`

+This provides a way to start a sender that produces `void` and to associate the resulting async work with an async scope that can implement a bookkeeping policy that may help ensure the async work is complete before destroying any resources it is using.
+This allocates, connects, and starts the given sender.

+It would be good for the name to indicate that it is an expensive operation.

+alternatives: `connect_and_start()`, `spawn_detached()`, `fire_and_remember()`

+## `spawn_future()`

+This provides a way to start work and later ask for the result.
+This will allocate, connect, start, and resolve the race (using synchronization primitives) between the completion of the given sender and the start of the returned sender.
+Since the type of the receiver supplied to the result sender is not known when the given sender starts, the receiver will be type-erased when it is connected.

+It would be good for the name to be ugly, to indicate that it is a more expensive operation than `spawn()`.

+alternatives: `spawn_with_result()`

 ## `counting_scope`

 A `counting_scope` represents the root of a set of nested lifetimes.